dogweather/forkful/content/en/kotlin/starting-a-new-project.md

 ---
 title:                "Starting a new project"
-html_title:           "Kotlin recipe: Starting a new project"
+html_title:           "Bash recipe: Starting a new project"
 simple_title:         "Starting a new project"
 programming_language: "Kotlin"
 category:             "Kotlin"